peace-lock/reuteri/README.md

 ## Why L. reuteri?

 Emerging research links imbalances in the gut microbiome—often called gut dysbiosis—to a spectrum of problems with effects, well, basically all over the human body.
 Dysbiosis can harm gastrointestinal, metabolic, skin, cognitive, and even mental health.
-Curing it is a difficult process, but careful supplementation can make it faster.
-L. reuteri, due to its natural presence in some healthy humans and its wide variety of health benefits, is a natural choice.
+Curing it is a difficult process, but careful supplementation can make it faster. **L. reuteri** (Limosilactobacillus reuteri DSM 17938), due to its natural presence in some healthy humans and its wide variety of health benefits, is a natural choice.
 Furthermore, in healthy adults, it can strengthen existing wellness and even provide novel mental effects (increased oxytocin, vivid dreams).

 🫙 L. reuteri, generally speaking:
 * Naturally colonizes human gut and urogenital tract (but can also benefit skin, oral, and other microbiomes)